Azure/notation-azure-kv/README.md

 The `notation-azure-kv` plugin provides the capability to sign the Notation generated payload by using Azure Key Vault (AKV).
 The user's certificate and private key should be stored in AKV and the plugin will request signing and getting the leaf certificate from AKV.

-The plugin supports Azure CLI identity and Managed Identity for accessing AKV.
+The plugin supports authentication by [Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli) or [Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview).
+To enable `Managed Identity` authentication, the `AKV_AUTH_METHOD=AKV_AUTH_FROM_MI` should be set in the environment variable.

 ## Installation
 Before installing notation azure key vault plugin, please make sure Notation CLI has been installed.
 If you didn't install it, please follow the [Notation installation guide](https://notaryproject.dev/docs/installation/cli/).